Welcome to Upset Watch

 With over 35% of NFL games ending in an underdog outright win, it's important to know when upsets are most likely to occur, and which teams to pick.

 Every Wednesday, we select a number of underdogs that have a statistically higher chance of winning than others.
-To do this, we use historical trends, such as the number of underdogs that historically win each week, and we then use a weighted ranking of each team's current 'true' performance to assess how well they are playing, and whether the matchup is favorable.
+To do this, we use historical trends, such as the number of underdogs that win each week of the season, and we then use a weighted ranking of each team's current 'true' performance to assess how well they are playing, and whether the matchup is favorable to their strengths.

 Why underdogs and not favorites?